 There were a couple of other harp guitars and numerous other off-exhibit holdings that I would have loved to have seen, but Ben and I didn’t want to push our luck.
 Most (all?) are now online, including many of those floating strings relatives, the arch-citterns (of all periods and types):

-Left: Renault, 1804.
+Above: Renault, 1804.
 The well-known image of Coste with his instruments includes one of these distinctive instruments (with his modified bridge, of course!).

-Right: A Deleplanque klaviercister – how incredibly rare!
+Below: A Deleplanque klaviercister – how incredibly rare!

 I also took a peek at a rare book in the office with other examples of citterns with theorbo extensions: